 2. Grass Valley & Nevada City

-There aren’t a lot of places for find true fall colors in California, but one place to see them is in gold rush country in Nevada County.
+There aren’t a lot of places to find fall colors in California, but one place to see them is in gold rush country in Nevada County.
 West Coasters longing for some of the beauty of East Coast autumn can find it in the county’s two main towns, Grass Valley and Nevada City.
-Located not far off Interstate 80 between Sacramento and Tahoe, it’s an easy weekend trip for most Northern Californians.
+Located not far off Interstate 80 between Sacramento and Lake Tahoe, it’s an easy weekend getaway for most Northern Californians.

 3. Lassen Volcanic National Park